 Research and development costs are expensed as incurred or as certain upfront or milestone payments become contractually due to licensors upon the achievement of clinical or regulatory events.
 Research and development expenses include internal costs directly attributable to in-development programs, including costs of certain salaries and other employee-related costs (including stock-based compensation), and costs to conduct nonclinical studies, clinical trials and contract manufacturing activities.
 We accrue for these costs based on factors such as estimates of the work completed and in accordance with agreements established with third-party service providers under the service agreements.
 As it relates to clinical trials, the financial terms of these contracts are subject to negotiations which vary from contract to contract and may result in payment flows that do not match the periods over which materials or services are provided under such contracts.
 Payments made prior to the receipt of goods or services to be used in research and development are capitalized until the goods or services are received.
 Such payments are evaluated for current or long-term classification based on when they will be realized.
 Our objective is to reflect the appropriate expense in our financial statements by matching those expenses with the period in which the services and efforts are expended.
 We account for these expenses according to the progress of the trial as measured by patient progression and the timing of various aspects of the trial taking into consideration discussions with applicable personnel and outside service providers.
 In this manner, our clinical trial accrual is dependent in part upon the timely and accurate reporting of progress and efforts incurred from CROs, contract manufacturers and other third-party vendors.
-Although we expect our estimates to be materially consistent with actual amounts incurred, our understanding of the status and timing of services performed can vary and may result in our reporting changes in estimates in any particular period.
-We make significant judgments and estimates in determining the accrued liabilities.
+Although we expect our estimates to be materially consistent with actual amounts incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed can vary and may result in our reporting changes in estimates in any particular period.
+We make significant judgments and estimates in determining the accrued liabilities balance at each reporting period.
+As actual costs become known, we adjust our accrued liabilities.
 To date, there have been no material differences between our estimates of such expenses and the amounts actually incurred.